 Is there a way to break through this investor fear?

 It is not easy.
 However, it is possible.
-There would be several tips that should take into account in this respect.
+There would be several tips that should be taken into account in this respect.
 The most relevant would be the following:

-Never invest with money whose loss would be a serious financial problem.
+Never invest with money, which loss would be a serious financial problem.
 Similarly, do not use money from emergency funds or savings tools.